Back to Health and Wellness

 Below is a breakdown of the coverage you can expect for each province

 (IMPORTANT NOTE: This information may change over time.
 Also, billings may vary for different optometrists.
 The best way to find out if you're covered is to contact your local optometrist or provincial health care authority).

-- For children (up to the age of 18) and seniors (over the age of 65), routine annual eye exams are covered as part of B.C.'s Medical Services Plan (MSP).
+- For children (up to the age of 18) and seniors (over the age of 65), a portion of routine annual eye exams are covered as part of B.C.'s Medical Services Plan (MSP).

 - Patients of all ages are also covered for other medically required services, such as ocular disease, eye injury and certain diseases related to eye health (for example, diabetes).